EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 ![image171.png](assets/image171.png) <!--  style="width:0.72in;height:0.2in" / --> These *hidden* blocks can be found with the relabel option
 \index{relabel option} of any dyadic arithmetic block.
-They’re hidden partly because writing them in Snap*!* is a good, pretty easy programming exercise.
+They’re hidden partly because writing them in [Snap]{.snap} is a good, pretty easy programming exercise.
 Note: the two inputs to <code>atan2</code> \index{atan2 block}
 are Δ*x* and Δ*y* in that order, because we measure angles clockwise from north. <code>max</code> /index{max block} and <code>min</code> /index{min block} are *variadic;* by clicking the arrowhead, you